Size bias for one and all: Size bias basics

 It is also true that size bias respects convergence in distribution, provided one is careful to make the additional hypothesis that the means converge to the mean of the limit random variable, which is in this context equivalent to uniform integrability. \begin{theorem} Suppose that $X,X_1,X_2,\ldots$ are nonnegative random variables with $a:= \e X \in (0,\infty)$, $a_n := \e X_n \in (0,\infty)$, that $X_n \Rightarrow X$, and that $a_n \to a$.
 Then

-\end{theorem} \begin{proof} The desired convergence in distribution is implied by the condition that for all bounded continuous functions with compact support, $h: \BR \to \BR$, we have $\e h(X_n^*) \to \e h(X)$.
-The function $g$ given by $g(x)=x \, h(x)$ is bounded and continuous.
+\end{theorem} \begin{proof} Let \mbox{$h: \BR \to \BR$} be a bounded continuous function with compact support.
+Then the function $g$ given by $g(x)=x \, h(x)$ is bounded and continuous.
 Since $g$ is bounded, \eqref{sizebias} applies, and since $g$ is continuous, the hypothesized distributional convergence implies $\e g(X_n) \to \e g(X)$.
 Using \eqref{sizebias} with $h$ in the role of $g$, we have

 \end{proof}

 The necessity of the hypothesis that $\e X > 0$, in Theorem \ref{limit theorem}, is shown by the example with $X_n$ distributed as Bernoulli($1/n$), so that $X_n^* \Rightarrow 1$, and $X_n \Rightarrow X = 0$, but the limit random variable $X$ cannot be size biased.